soedinglab/MMseqs/README.md

         mkdir tmp

 Please ensure that in case of large input databases tmp provides enough free space.
 For the disc space requirements, see the user guide.
-To run the search, type:
+To run the search type:

         mmseqs_search queryDB targetDB outDB tmp

-Then, convert the result ffindex database into a FASTA formatted database:
+Then convert the result ffindex database into a FASTA formatted database:

         ffindex2fasta outDB outDB.fasta

-##License terms
+## License terms

-The software is made available under the terms of the GNU General Public License v3.0.
-Its contributors assume no responsibility for errors or omissions in the software.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.